-2. If there are such natural candidates, what are their skills?
+2. If there are such candidates, what are their skills?
 How many years of experience do they have?
-What is their position, authority, and credibility in relation to the other staff members (both in Jewish studies and in general studies).
+What are their positions?
+How visible are they?
+How much authority and credibility do they have compared to the other staff members (both in Jewish studies and in general studies)?